What does a Translator/Interpreter do?

 How to become a Translator/Interpreter?

-- Obtain a degree in translation or a related field.
+- Get Education: Pursue a degree in translation, interpretation, or a related field.
+Consider certifications to boost your credentials.

 How long does it take to become a Translator/Interpreter?

 The journey to becoming a translator or interpreter varies based on several factors.
-Most people start by earning a degree in a related field, such as linguistics or foreign languages.
-This typically takes about four years.
+Most people start with a bachelor's degree in translation, linguistics, or a related field.
+This typically takes four years.
 Some choose to specialize further with a master's degree, which adds another two years.
-Gaining practical experience is also crucial.
-Many professionals complete internships or work part-time while studying.
-This hands-on experience helps build skills and confidence.
+For those who already have a degree in another area, additional courses or certifications in translation or interpreting can help.
+These courses often last from a few months to a year.

 Translator/Interpreter Job Description Sample